 Family Encyclopedia >> Home & Garden

-The Swedish term "lagom" (pronounced lar-gom) means "just the right amount"; "Not too much, not too little."
-It comes from the expression "lagom är bäst" which means "the right amount is best", and is about achieving balance, moderation, sustainable living, watching spending and being content with what we have.
+The Swedish concept of "lagom" (pronounced lar-gom) translates to "just the right amount"—not too much, not too little.
+Rooted in the phrase "lagom är bäst," meaning "the right amount is best," it embodies balance, moderation, sustainable living, mindful spending, and contentment with what we have.

 Embrace Balanced Colors

-Your home should be a retreat, a place to relax, and choosing a soothing color scheme – cool greens, calming blues, and pale or pastels – encourages us to relax and recover.
-Try mixing white or gray walls and solid wood floors with pops of color from pillows, lamps and rugs for a clean Scandi style.
+Your home should serve as a serene retreat.
+Opt for soothing palettes with cool greens, calming blues, and pale pastels to promote relaxation.
+Pair white or gray walls and solid wood floors with subtle accents from pillows, lamps, and rugs for authentic Scandi style.

 Add green